flying-dutchmen/3DS-Ringer/README.md

-# 3DS-Ringer a sound system the Nintendo 3DS
+# 3DS-Ringer for the Nintendo 3DS platform
 remedies for "toilet-talking radio gong-shows with extra unknown comedians"

 Needs some debugging, sorting out & etc ... todo